 Russia's state media says plane carrying 65 Ukrainian POWs crashes in Belgorod region

-A Russian plane carrying 65 Ukrainian prisoners of war crashed in Russia's western Belgorod region, Russia's RIA Novosti state news agency reported Wednesday, citing the Ministry of Defense.
+A Russian plane carrying 65 Ukrainian prisoners of war crashed in Russia's western Belgorod region, Russia's state-run RIA Novosti news agency reported Wednesday, citing Russia's Ministry of Defense.
 Six crew members and three people accompanying the POWs were also on board, RIA reported.
+Everyone on board the plane was killed, Belgorod regional governor Vyacheslav Gladkov said, according to The Associated Press.

-It was not immediately clear what caused the plane to crash or whether there were any survivors.
+It was not immediately clear what caused the plane to crash.
 In a morning briefing, Russian President Vladimir Putin's spokesperson Dmitry Peskov said he did not have enough information to comment.
-Ukrainian officials also did not immediately comment, The Associated Press reported.
+Ukrainian officials warned against sharing information that had not been verified, the AP reported.

+"We emphasize that the enemy is actively conducting information special operations against Ukraine aimed at destabilizing Ukrainian society," Ukraine's Coordination Headquarters for the Treatment of Prisoners of War said in a statement on social media.

+Unverified video on social media appeared to show a plane falling from the sky and then a huge ball of flames erupting where it looked like the plane hit the ground.
+A small puff of smoke was visible in the sky where the plane had been spotted before crashing.

 RIA, citing Russia's Ministry of Defense, said the Ukrainian POWs were being transported to the border region for a prisoner swap.
 The ministry said a special military commission was on its way to the site of the crash.